 Chronic glossitis is an inflammation of the tongue that continues to recur.
 This type may begin as a symptom of another health condition.

-A number of factors can cause inflammation of the tongue, including:
+A few factors can cause inflammation of the tongue, including:

 Allergic reactions to medications, food, and other potential irritants may aggravate the papillae and the muscle tissues of the tongue.
-Potential irritants include toothpaste and certain types of medications that treat high blood pressure.
+Irritants include toothpaste and certain types of medications that treat high blood pressure.

 Certain diseases that affect your immune system may attack the tongue’s muscles and papillae.
 Herpes simplex, a virus that causes cold sores and blisters around the mouth, may contribute to swelling and pain in the tongue.